kzar/adblockplus-website-converter/README.md

       └── wwwnew

 Just run `./convert.py` from the website-converter repo directory to convert the website content.
 To test the results run `python -m sitescripts.cms.bin.test_server ../wwwnew/` from the sitescripts directory and browse to http://localhost:5000/ to see the results.

+To update static files run `./refresh-static-files` from the website-converter repo directory.